MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/ts-bitlocker-cannot-encrypt-issues.md

    - **HKEY\_LOCAL\_MACHINE\\SOFTWARE\\Policies\\Microsoft\\FVE\\OSPlatformValidation\_UEFI**
    - **HKEY\_LOCAL\_MACHINE\\SOFTWARE\\Policies\\Microsoft\\FVE\\PlatformValidation**

-1. Exit Registry Editor, and turn on BitLocker encryption again.
+1. Exit Registry Editor, and turn on BitLocker Drive Encryption again.

 ## "Access is denied" message when you try to encrypt removable drives

 You have a computer that is running Windows 10, version 1607 or version 1709.
 You try to encrypt a USB drive by following these steps:

 1. In Windows Explorer, right-click the USB drive and select **Turn on BitLocker**.
 1. On the **Choose how you want to unlock this drive** page, select **Use a password to unlock the drive**.
 1. Follow the instructions on the page to enter your password and then re-enter it.
-1. On the **are you ready to encrypt this drive?** page, select **Start encrypting**.
+1. On the **Are you ready to encrypt this drive?** page, select **Start encrypting**.
 1. The **Starting encryption** page displays the message "Access is denied."

-You receive this message on any computer that runs Windows 10 version 1607 or version 1709, and with any USB drive.
+You receive this message on any computer that runs Windows 10 version 1607 or version 1709, when using any USB drive.

 ### Cause